IcedJelly0/UNPC_toaster/README.md

 Hello there (:

+What is this: It detects the color of bread from the webcam and triggers a servo when its done.
+This is the fist time I've done web development
+Edit: I might host it online soon

 How to Use:
 1) Download and Extract the files to a folder on your raspberry
 2) Plug in your servo and change what pins you use in servoControl.py